CryptoVampire: Automated Reasoning for the Complete Symbolic Attacker Cryptographic Model: Overview

-To automate such rules, our first-order formalization extends the first-order theory of term algebras~\cite{kovacsComingTermsQuantified2017}.
-As the first-order theory of finite term algebras is not finitely axiomatizable~\cite{venkataraman1987decidability}, we reused \cite{squirrel}'s overapproximations of $\sqsubseteq$ and axiomatized them in first-order logic.
-Moreover, we modified existing subterm reasoning in \mvampire~\cite{kovacsComingTermsQuantified2017} to allow for the flexibility required by our overapproximations, such as supporting not only $\sqsubseteq$ but also $\sqsubseteq_{ \mverify{\_}{\_}{\bullet},\mhash{\_}{\bullet}}$.
-See \autoref{sec:custom-subterm}.
+To automate such rules, our first-order formalization extends the first-order theory of finite term algebras~\cite{kovacsComingTermsQuantified2017} with dedicated subterm reasoning.
+As it is not finitely axiomatizable~\cite{venkataraman1987decidability}, we took inspiration from \cite{squirrel} for some overapproximations of $\sqsubseteq$ that we then axiomatized in FOL.
+Moreover, we modified existing subterm reasoning in \mvampire~\cite{kovacsComingTermsQuantified2017} to allow for the flexibility required by our overapproximations, such as supporting not only $\sqsubseteq$ but also $\sqsubseteq_{ \mverify{\_}{\_}{\bullet},\mhash{\_}{\bullet}}$ (cf. \autoref{sec:optimisations}).

-Another challenge is that the subterm relation required for the soundness of \autoref{prop:euf-cma} interacts very poorly with the expected equational theory $\equiv$, as follows.
+Yet, the subterm relation used for \autoref{prop:euf-cma} interacts poorly with the expected equational theory of $\meval{\_}=\meval{\_}$ (i.e., equality over evaluated terms, later denoted as $\beq$), as highlighted in~\cite{cremersSubtermbasedProofTechniques2022} and shown next.